Masato Kawabata: D1 Grand Prix

-For 2007, Kawabata drive for Toyo Tires who entered D1GP as works team but continued to drive the same S15 from previous year.
-Initially Toyo wanted Kawabata mentor Atsushi Kuroi as lead driver, however Kuroi suggest Kawabata instead. he did even better however and despite a crash in Fuji with Daigo Saito where Kawabata suffers a concussion, he win two rounds and dramatically win the overall title by one point over Nobushige Kumakubo who loses his semifinal battle against Yoshinori Koguchi.
+For 2007, Kawabata drove for Toyo Tires, who entered D1GP as a works team but continued to drive the same S15 from the previous year.
+Initially, Toyo wanted Kawabata to mentor Atsushi Kuroi as lead driver, however Kuroi suggested Kawabata instead. he did even better however and despite a crash in Fuji with Daigo Saito where Kawabata suffers a concussion, he win two rounds and dramatically win the overall title by one point over Nobushige Kumakubo who loses his semifinal battle against Yoshinori Koguchi.

-In 2008 after he win the opening round, he change his car to 180SX in second round in Fuji however he would struggle with the car and ended sixth in standings.
+In 2008 after he win the opening round, Kawabata changed his car to 180SX in second round in Fuji however he would struggle with the car and ended sixth in standings.
 In years following he would consistently win at least 1 round in every season including the final round of 2009 season which would be his and Atsushi Kuroi last competitive battle in D1GP before Kuroi died in 2010.